Chamaedorea seifrizii

-Chamaedorea seifrizii is a species of palm referred to as bamboo palm, parlor palm, or reed palm.
+Chamaedorea seifrizii, commonly known as bamboo palm, parlor palm, or reed palm, is a species of plant in the family Arecaceae.
 It is a subtropical palm that grows up to 20 feet tall, and is commonly used as a houseplant.
 The evergreen leaves are pinnately divided, and yellow flowers are borne on a panicle.
 The fruit are small, round, and black.